Recovering Investment Losses

 - National Association of Elder Law Attorneys (NAELA) training on elder abuse by financial advisors

-- PIABA programs on litigating investor claims in FINRA arbitration and cryptocurrency regulation
+- PIABA Annual Meeting program on litigating investor claims in FINRA arbitration, cryptocurrency regulation, and behavioral decision-making

 - Instructor for Chicago Bar Foundation / NITA trial advocacy and deposition skills programs